StephanStu/Cloud-DevOps-Engineer-Capstone-Project/README.md

 Then, cd into the created folder to and `$ ls` will display the _Makefile_.

+#### Install Amazon Web Service's Command Line Interface & Kubernetes Cluster Control
+Amazon Web Service's Command Line Interface is needed to access the infrastructure from the web server in an automatic fashion, e.g. to upload container images to the container repository provided by Amazon Web Service.
+To install Amazon Web Service's Command Line Interface,

+`$ curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"``

+Then, `$ unzip awscliv2.zip` and `$ sudo ./aws/install`.
+The installation can be tested with

+`$ aws --version`

+Next, download and extract the latest release of _eksctl_, the command line tool that allows control of the Kubernetes cluster,  with the following command:

+`$ curl --silent --location "https://github.com/weaveworks/eksctl/releases/latest/download/eksctl_$(uname -s)_amd64.tar.gz" | tar xz -C /tmp`

+Move the extracted binary, `$ sudo mv /tmp/eksctl /usr/local/bin` and test that installation was successful by `$ eksctl version`.

+**Note**: The GitTag version should be at least 0.20.0.

 #### Install Brew - A package management system
 Brew is package management system that is needed to deploy necessary tools on the machine.
 To install brew, enable execution of _install_brew.sh_,